dropzone/dropzone/new.md

 <input type="file" name="file" />
 {% endhighlight %}

-If you want another name than `file` you can [configure dropzone](#toc_6) with the option `paramName`.
+If you want another name than `file` you can [configure dropzone](#configuration) with the option `paramName`.

-> If you're using component don't forget to `require("dropzone");` otherwise it won't be activated.
+> If you’re using component don’t forget to `require("dropzone");` otherwise it won’t be activated.

 If you want your file uploads to work even without JavaScript, you can include an element with the class `fallback` that dropzone will remove if the browser is supported.
-If the browser isn't supported, Dropzone will not create fallback elements if there is a fallback element already provided.
-(Obviously, if the browser doesn't support JavaScript, the form will stay as is)
+If the browser isn’t supported, Dropzone will not create fallback elements if there is a fallback element already provided.
+(Obviously, if the browser doesn’t support JavaScript, the form will stay as is)

 Typically this will look like this: